supahcraig/CLDR/Demos/nifi-DFX/readme.md

 Find the latest version of the postgres jar (or whatever version you want to use) from this site:  https://jdbc.postgresql.org/download.html#current

-Put that jar on each nifi node under `tmp`, and give it `777` privs.
+Put that jar on each nifi node under `tmp`, and give it `777` privs.   *NOTE*:  you do not need sudo/root privs to make this section work.

 ```
-sudo -i
 cd /tmp
 wget https://jdbc.postgresql.org/download/postgresql-42.3.1.jar
 chmod 777 postgresql-42.3.1.jar